 We have all seen DIY projects, Apprentice, Real Time Drama series, and my favorite “Grand Design” by Kevin McCloud.
-All of these are great evolution of TV broadcasting that teaches us something more.
+All of these are great evolution of TV broadcasting that teaches us something about modern concept of work.
+But there’s absolutely nothing out there about Software Engineering & Tech Black Magic.
 How is Software business any different?
-It’s because it is lead by people who lack imagination, story telling and are overtly hard wired with the old technology paradigm.
+It’s because it is lead by people who lack thinking, imagining, story telling.
+They are overtly hard wired with the old technology paradigm.
 Everyone knows UX/CX/PX but none have the imagination to show all that goes inside.
 Software industry is full — portfolios, case studies, seminars, online courses to learn ‘things’.

-I am not all that pessimist, but all I am saying is there’s a huge room to make it entertaining and interesting.
+I am not all that pessimist — and i can point some work done in this area — but all I am saying is there’s a huge room to make it entertaining and interesting.

 If I get a chance, I will work as a creative advisor on the project that requires complete re-imagination and end-to-end transformation.
 Or, as a creative director, I will take a snapshot of each individual steps of the projects — strategy, research, design, development, marketing & sales.
-I will track the haggles, negotiations, trade-offs and all the mischiefs that goes into making a product — the part of the drama that we software folks live everyday.
-The means & medium should also be thought through — the future of storytelling is not necessarily linear-unidimensional-TV-monitor.
-It is about making it immersive, imaginative, virtual and augmented based on the reality.
+I will document the haggles, negotiations, trade-offs and all the mischiefs that goes into making a tech product — the part of the drama that we software folks live everyday.
+The means & medium should also be thought through — It is going to be immersive, imaginative, virtual and augmented based on the reality.

 [Wait…!
 I am gathering my thoughts]